MorganConrad/fobu/README.md

 [![Coverage Status](https://coveralls.io/repos/github/MorganConrad/fobu/badge.svg)](https://coveralls.io/github/MorganConrad/fobu)

 # fobu
 Yet another set of utilities to do "functional programming" on JavaScript Objects.
-You can find many other versions of these online.
+You can find many other versions of these online, but I like mine better :-).

 Basically, allows you to use the ES6 array methods like `map()` and `reduce()` on objects.